international employment law firm alliance L&E Global

 Protections Against Harassment

-Harassment in general, is defined and sanctioned as any behavior on grounds of race, nationality, ethnic origin, language, religion, social status, beliefs, gender, sexual orientation, belonging to a disadvantaged group, age, handicap, refugee or asylum seeker status or any other criterion, which leads to establishing an intimidating, hostile, degrading or offensive environment.
+Harassment in general, is defined and sanctioned as any behaviour that is based on an individual having one of the protected characteristics, behaviour which leads to establishing an intimidating, hostile, degrading or offensive environment.

-Moral harassment is defined as being any improper behavior that takes place over a period, is repetitive or systematic and involves physical behavior, oral or written language, gestures or other intentional acts that could affect personality, dignity or psychological or physical integrity of a person.
-However few cases on harassment were registered in Romanian courts.
+Moral harassment is defined as being any improper behaviour that takes place over a period, is repetitive or systematic and involves physical behaviour, oral or written language, gestures or other intentional acts that could affect personality, dignity or psychological or physical integrity of a person.
+Court cases where employees claim moral damages for psychological harassment at the workplace have increase substantially over the last years.

 Sexual harassment, which is tied to a working relationship, is a criminal offence.
-For years this was the only type of harassment recognised by Romanian law.
-However, only a few cases of sexual harassment have been registered in Romanian courts, even when criminally prosecuted.
+For years this was the only type of harassment recognised by Romanian law, being a criminal offence.

 Employer’s Obligation to Provide Reasonable Accommodations